Earth Shielding and Daily Modulation from Electrophilic Boosted Dark Particles: Propagation of Boosted Dark Particles Inside the Earth

 Additionally, in each iteration we check whether the trajectory crosses the mantle-core border.
 If it does, we recalculate the mean free path $l_{\mathrm{fp}}^{\mathrm{ion}}$ and reset the starting point for this iteration at the spot where the crossing happens.
 Furthermore, the initial velocity $\vec{v}_{\rm i}$ remains unchanged.
 The location and velocity at each iteration are recorded.
-The simulation stops once the BDM particle exits the Earth or when its velocity is smaller than the threshold velocity which is either the DM virial velocity or the minimum velocity to ionize an electron in xenon.
+The simulation stops once the BDP exits the Earth or when its velocity is smaller than the threshold velocity, which is either the DM virial velocity or the minimum velocity to ionize an electron in xenon.
 For more details, please see Appendix \ref{PIE}.
-Finally, we perform the simulation with different BDM initial velocity directions to account for the effect of Earth's rotation, as demonstrated in Fig.\,\ref{Theta}.
+Finally, we perform the simulation with different BDP's initial velocity directions to account for the effect of Earth's rotation, as demonstrated in Fig.\,\ref{Theta}.

-\subsection{Distortion of the Velocity Distribution}
+\subsection{Distortion of the velocity distribution}

-Due to propagation inside the Earth, the BDM velocity distribution is distorted when reaching the detector.
-The amount of distortion depends on the polar angle $\theta$ between the incoming BDM flux and the direction pointing from the Earth's center to the detector, as shown in Fig.\,\ref{Theta}.
-Before showing the results of the Monte Carlo simulation, we first present a qualitative estimate of the distortion of the BDM velocity distribution.
+Due to propagation inside the Earth, the BDP velocity distribution is distorted when reaching the detector.
+The amount of distortion depends on the polar angle $\theta$ between the incoming BDP flux and the direction pointing from the Earth's center to the detector, as shown in Fig.\,\ref{Theta}.
+Before showing the results of the Monte Carlo simulation, we first present a qualitative estimate of the distortion of the BDP velocity distribution.